-While the number of people testing positive for Covid-19 has increased in Reading (according to the Reading Covid dashboard), “there had been virtually no Covid-related deaths since the end of May and beginning of June,” said David Munday, the public health consultant for Reading Borough Council at a meeting on 9 October 2020.
+While the number of people testing positive for Covid-19 has increased in Reading “there had been virtually no Covid-related deaths since the end of May and beginning of June,” said David Munday, the public health consultant for Reading Borough Council at a meeting on 9 October 2020.

 Healthwatch Reading asked at the online meeting if Reading’s local outbreak plan was finalised yet, to tackle rising cases, and was told that it had been submitted to Public Health England for review.

 Which tier are we in?
 Medium (the lowest, Tier 1)

 Are cases increasing?
 Yes and the council is in talks about a possible move to Tier 2

 Where can you find latest figures?
 Go to the Public Health Reading Covid Dashboard

 Where can you get tested?
 You can book a free test if you have symptoms, via national NHS Test and Trace system, at various venues depending on availability: